 After the war, Dughi attended Florida State University as a creative writing student and learned his craft under such distinguished professors as Michael Shaara, the author of the famous Civil War novel, The Killer Angels.

 He worked for the House for nine years and retired in 2001.
 Donn Dughi died on April 6, 2005, while undergoing surgery.
-He was survived by his daughters, Laura and Leslie.
+He was survived by his daughters, Laurie and Leslie.